Bat Shlomo: History

-The village was established in 1889 as a daughter-settlement of Zichron Ya'akov, funded by Baron Rothschild, on land purchased from the Arab village of Umm al-Tut.
+The village was established in 1889 as a daughter-settlement of Zikhron Ya'akov, funded by Baron Rothschild, on land purchased from the Arab village of Umm al-Tut.
 It was named after Betty von Rothschild, the daughter of Salomon Mayer von Rothschild (the Baron's uncle and grandfather).
 According to a census conducted in 1922 by the British Mandate authorities, Bat Shlomo had a population of 66 inhabitants, consisting of 53 Jews and 13 Muslims.

 By 1947 it had a population of 100.
 In 1951 a moshav was established by Transylvanian and Yemenite immigrants adjacent to the original village.